 Kauai is one of the most stunning islands in Hawaii.
-It is filled with lush mountains, plunging waterfalls, dramatic sea cliffs, and golden beaches.
+With lush mountains, plunging waterfalls, dramatic sea cliffs, and golden beaches.
 It is the fourth largest island, and it is also one of the oldest islands of the Hawaiian Islands remote chain.
 From hiking to the most challenging paths to the fun water scuba activities, there are a lot of things that you can do in Kauai.

 On this island, you’ll find some of the remarkable sharp mountain spires and jagged cliffs and tropical rainforests.
 Everything in here is a great example of real natural beauty.
 When you explore the various regions of Kauai, you’ll discover the undeniable allure and the hidden secrets of the island.

-So, if you’ve also booked your tickets and are now wondering what to do in Kauai, read this blog.
+So, if you’ve also booked your tickets and are now wondering what things to do in Kauai, read this blog.
 Today in this post, we are going to tell you about the 5 topmost things to do in Kauai.
-This itinerary guide will surely help you create an adventurous bucket list, and your whole trip will be filled with joy, excitement, and fun!!
+This itinerary guide will surely help you create an adventurous bucket list.
+Your whole trip will be fiull with joy, excitement, and fun!!

 Visiting this part of the world will let you know the amazing things that mother nature has created.
 From incredible coastal tails to the sighting of the whales, dolphins, and turtles, you will never forget your Kauai journey.